unnatibshah/Customer_Segmentation_and_Behavioral_Analysis/README.md

 2. Insert sample data into the tables.
 3. Run the SQL queries for customer segmentation and behavioral analysis.
 4. Review the results and insights obtained from the analysis.

-Feel free to customize the SQL queries and adapt them to your specific business needs.

-## Contributing

-Contributions are welcome!
-If you have any ideas, improvements, or bug fixes, please open an issue or create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).